Skip to content

 International Reponse

 Despite widespread awareness of the atrocities committed during the Bosnian War, the international community debated how and when to intervene.
 By 1992, major news outlets had begun reporting on the concentration camps established in Bosnian-Serb-controlled territories, and one of the most striking moments occurred when ITN, a British news agency, gained access to the Omarska concentration camp.
-The footage they captured — emaciated prisoners behind barbed wire — deliberately evoked imagery reminiscent of Nazi concentration camps during World War II.
+The footage they captured — emaciated individuals behind barbed wire — deliberately evoked imagery reminiscent of Nazi concentration camps during World War II.
 When this footage aired in Europe and the United States, it shocked viewers and pressured global leaders to address the crisis publicly.
 President George H.W.
 Bush made his first public statement regarding the “ethnic cleansing” in response to these harrowing images, bringing the horrors of the Bosnian War into the homes of millions.

 In response to escalating violence, the United Nations Security Council imposed an arms embargo on the region, intending to reduce the flow of weapons.
 However, this action unintentionally disadvantaged the Bosniak population, as the Bosnian Serb Army continued to receive weapons and support from the Yugoslav People’s Army.
 Without adequate resources for self-defense, the Bosniak population remained vulnerable to systemic violence.